Sleep Apnea ICD-10-CM Codes

 If you're looking for sleep apnea ICD codes, there are only a few to choose from with sleep apnea in their names.
 Here are the ones that you can select from:

-This ICD-10 code is meant to be used on a patient confirmed to have sleep apnea.
-The unspecified label means that the type of sleep apnea is not known or identified.
-There are different types of sleep apnea, such as central sleep apnea, obstructive sleep apnea, and mixed/complex sleep apnea.
-If you have identified your patient's specific type of sleep apnea, it’s best to use a more specific ICD-10 code once the specific type is identified.
+• G47.30 - Sleep apnea, unspecified: This ICD-10 code is used for patients who have been confirmed to have sleep apnea.
+The unspecified label indicates that the type of sleep apnea is unknown or unidentified.
+There are several types of sleep apnea, including central sleep apnea, obstructive sleep apnea, and mixed or complex sleep apnea.
+If you have identified your patient's specific type of sleep apnea, it's best to use a more specific ICD-10 code once the particular type is determined.

-This ICD-10 code is meant to be used on a patient confirmed to have Primary Central Sleep Apnea.
+• G47.31 - Primary central sleep apnea: This ICD-10 code is used for patients who have been confirmed to have primary central sleep apnea.
 This type of sleep apnea is characterized by a problem with the brain that disrupts its function to send signals to breathing-related muscles.

-This ICD-10 code is meant to be used on a patient confirmed to have Obstructive Sleep Apnea.
+• G47.33 - Obstructive sleep apnea (adult) (pediatric): Coding obstructive sleep apnea, ICD-10 code G47.33, is intended for patients confirmed to have obstructive sleep apnea.
 A person with this type of sleep apnea is characterized by the relaxation of their head and neck muscles.
-When these muscles relax, nearby tissues press on the patient’s windpipe, obstructing the airways.
+This is also true for children with pediatric obstructive sleep apnea or child obstructive sleep apnea.
+When these muscles relax, nearby tissues press on the patient's windpipe, obstructing the airways.

-This ICD-10 code is meant to be used on a patient confirmed to have Central Sleep Apnea, specifically one that’s caused by other conditions.
-It’s best to check if your patient's type of Central Sleep Apnea doesn’t have a specific ICD-10 code.
-You can use this if it is caused by certain conditions that are not covered by certain ICD-10 codes.
+• G47.37 - Central sleep apnea in conditions classified elsewhere: This ICD-10 code is intended for use in patients confirmed to have central sleep apnea, specifically those cases caused by other conditions.
+It's best to check if your patient's condition, obstructive sleep apnea, doesn't have a specific ICD-10 code.
+You can use this if the condition is caused by specific conditions not covered by certain ICD-10 codes.

-This ICD-10 code is meant to be used on a patient confirmed to have sleep apnea, but a type of sleep apnea that isn’t covered by other ICD-10 codes.
+• G47.39 - Other sleep apnea: This ICD-10 code is intended for use in patients who have been confirmed to have sleep apnea, specifically a type not covered by other ICD-10 codes.
 You can use this for mixed sleep apnea and organic sleep apnea.

-This ICD-10 code is meant to be used on a patient confirmed to have high altitude periodic breathing.
-This type of breathing is unstable and is caused by reduced oxygen content in a person’s blood caused by being in a place with a high altitude.
+• G47.32 - High-altitude periodic breathing: This ICD-10 code is used for patients who have been confirmed to have high-altitude periodic breathing.
+This type of breathing is unstable and is caused by a reduced oxygen content in a person's blood, resulting from being in a high-altitude location.
 This type of breathing can result in Central Sleep Apnea.

 Are these sleep apnea ICD codes billable?